christianallen-cs/Pale-Blue-Dot/README.md

 - **Functionality**:
   - `cityPopulations`: Returns a map of city names to populations for a given country.
   - `aboveAverageCities`: Returns a list of city names with populations greater than the average in the specified country.

+## Application Objective

+- **Testing**: Complete the test suite named `ApplicationObjective`.
+- **Functionality**: Implement the `closestCity` method.
+This method takes a filename and a list of doubles (latitude and longitude) and returns a list containing the country code, city name, and region of the closest city to the input location.